 Pipeline sabotage, community blockades, and labor disruptions cost the global oil and gas sector an estimated $12 billion per year in lost production, equipment damage, and delayed projects.
 The majority of these events were visible in local-language sources hours or days before they materialized.

-Five Threat Categories for Oil & Gas Operations
+What Are the Five Threat Categories for Oil & Gas Operations?

 1. Community & Social License